-In a Splunk environment, Cribl can be installed and configured as a Splunk app and depending on your requirements and architecture, it can run either on a Search Head, Heavy Forwarder (strongly advised) or an Indexer.
+In a Splunk environment, Cribl LogStream can be installed and configured as a Splunk app (Cribl App for Splunk) and depending on your requirements and architecture, it can run either on a Search Head or a Heavy Forwarder (strongly advised).
+Cribl App for Splunk cannot be used in a Cribl LogStream Distributed Deployment or managed by a Cribl Master Node.